Last Updated on January 17, 2018 by Christine Kaaloa

-On my last 2 days in Kathmandu, I decided to do a trek with Wayfarers, a reputable budget travel agency recommended by my Lonely Planet guidebook.
+On my last two days in Kathmandu, I decided on a trekking trip through Wayfarers, a reputable budget travel agency in Kathmandu, recommended by my Lonely Planet guidebook.

+Trekking in Nepal is popular with many travelers.
 Nepal is known for its intensive 2-3 week treks to Mount Everest, Pokhara and the Annapurna regions.
-I was short on time, so I opted for a $60- 2 day/1 night trek through 4 villages (Bhaktapur, Changhu Narayan, Nagarkot and Sankhu) with a view of the Himalayan Mountains .
+But I was short on time, so I opted for a $60 tour of 2 days/1 night trek through four villages: Bhaktapur, Changhu Narayan, Nagarkot and Sankhu with a view of the Himalayan Mountains .

 What is trekking?

-If you ever wondered why they call it “trekking” and not “hiking”, I couldn’t tell you.
+If you ever wondered why they call it “trekking” and not “hiking”, I could not tell you.
 This is my first time doing it.

 Why do people trek?

-The view, when I wasn’t looking down, was exquisite.
-I’ve actually never taken so many landscape photos in my life!
-The villagers and farming communities both, intrigued and inspired me with its raw simplicity and persevering lifestyle.
-Man, woman and child work tirelessly to push the land, its crops & soil…
+The view, when I wasn’t looking at my feet, was gorgeous, untouched.
+I’ve never taken so many landscape photos in my life!
+The villagers and farming communities both, intrigued and inspired me with its pure simplicity and persevering lifestyle.
+Man, woman and child work tirelessly to push the land, its crops & soil.

 My guide, Bacchu (meaning: “small” in Nepalese) is small, considering I’m a 5’8″ Asian female!
-But he’s no smaller than other Nepalese.
+He probably stands at around 4’11”.
+But he’s no smaller than the average Nepalese, which I’d guess is 5’0″.
+Nepalese folks are small framed and wiry.
 But don’t let Nepalese sizes fool you, he was strong for his size.
-As a guide, he was perfect: attentive, considerate, thoughtful and I felt safe with.
+As a guide, he was perfect: attentive, considerate, thoughtful and someone I felt safe with, despite he was a man.
 His English was enough to manage simple conversations about Nepali lifestyle, his own life and family.

-People in the mountain villages didn’t make anything at all.
-But those that lived in the city, like Bacchu and his family, had to earn a living to pay for all the normal stuff city life comes with.
+People in the mountain villages don’t make money anything at all, but seem to get around with bartering or living off their crops.
+But urban Nepalese, like Bacchu and his family, had to earn a living to pay for all the normal stuff city that life comes with.
 We were nearly the same age, but Bacchu had a family, children who were going to school and rented a home with utilities to pay.
 Only after talking to him for sometime, did I realize that my tip may just cover his rent and utilities for the month!